-Click HERE to download the nomination packet or contact Joan Hansen in my Sarasota office at (941)-951-6643.
+Click HERE to download the nomination packet or contact Joan Hansen, Director of Constituent Services, in my Sarasota office at (941)-951-6643.

 We will have Congressman Vern Buchanan's Service Academy Information Fair in September, to be announced.
 This is a great time to meet with the local admissions liaisons for each academy.

 What must be included in my nomination file?

 A complete nomination file consists of the following items:

 - Current photo (headshot) and a copy of drivers license - glued to boxes on form